CongKhaiNGUYEN/congkhainguyen.github.io/_posts/CTFs/404CTF2023/pwn/2023-06-05-cachecacheleretour.md

 p.interactive()
 ```

-After successful with password, the program will call `give_a_gift` function (name given by me) as shown below
+After finding the password, the program will call give_a_gift function (name that i set) as shown below

 ![give_a_gift](https://github.com/CongKhaiNGUYEN/CTF/assets/61443497/deab306f-6332-421b-bfc7-6965bb4278af)

-This function takes a base64-encoded string as input and saves it as a file named "mystere.zip".
-Subsequently, it extracts the contents of this file to access the "surprise.txt" file.
-This indicates that we may be able to exploit the functionality by using symlinks within the "surprise.txt" file, allowing us to read the contents of arbitrary files after uploading them to the server.
+This function takes a base64-encoded string as input then decode it after that it saves the decoded into a file named `mystere.zip` (It's a way to copy the file mystere.zip from our local machine to the server using `base64-encode-and-decode` ).
+Subsequently, it extracts the contents of this file to access the `surprise.txt` file.
+This indicates that we may be able to exploit the functionality by using symlinks within the `surprise.txt` file, allowing us to read the contents of arbitrary files after uploading them to the server.

 We can also see the PS inside the description of the chall.
-There was something in the sale_au_tresor, so I decided to create a symlink from mystere.txt to the salle_au_tresor.
+There was something in the `sale_au_tresor`, so I decided to create a symlink from `mystere.txt` to the salle_au_tresor.

+> we have seen that this function will display the content of suprise.txt after unzip mystere.txt so creating simlink from sall_au_tresor to surprise.txt will help us to read the contents of the file salle_au_tresor.
+{: .prompt-tip}

 By using the commands below we will get the base64 file and ready for exploiting
 ![PS_cache_cahe](https://github.com/CongKhaiNGUYEN/CTF/assets/61443497/67161fe4-719e-4340-a471-d50909b44951)